algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 Test ID 13: (unit test)

-We can unlock the device, with device, in a cold environment.
+We can unlock the device, with the device, in a cold environment.

 - Put in the freezer (-10°C)
 - Test the code to unlock the electromagnet.

 Test ID 14: (unit test)

-We can lock the device, with device, in an ambient environment.
+We can lock the device, with the device, in an ambient environment.

 - Test the code to lock the electromagnet.

 Test ID 15: (unit test)

-We can lock the device, with device, in a cold environment.
+We can lock the device, with the device, in a cold environment.

 - Put in the freezer (-10°C).
 - Test the code to lock the electromagnet.

-Test ID 16: (integration test)
+Test ID 16: (integration-test)

 We can unlock the device, with the phone, in an ambient environment.